jtdaugherty/tart/README.md

 - Save color versions of ASCII art with terminal escape sequences for printing to terminals
 - Import existing plaintext files as the basis for new ASCII art files
-- Drawing tools: freehand, box, flood fill
+- Drawing tools: freehand, box, flood fill, text string
 - Utility tools: repaint, eyedropper, eraser
 - Multiple graphical styles for boxes
 - Character selection for freehand and flood fill tools